 “Please!
 Can you let us in?” the man yelled, rapping again on the glass.
 He stepped back a few feet and waved toward the van, “My wife, she-“

-“Sir, I’m afraid you’ll have to go around front,” said Dale, leaning forward to speak through the grille, “Check in at the main lobby.”
+“Sir, I’m afraid you’ll have to go around front,” said Dale, leaning forward to speak through the grill, “Check in at the main lobby.”
 The phone in the booth remained silent next to the coffeemaker, and did not ring to notify him of a new guest.
 Come to think of it, he thought, didn’t management say we’re full already?
 “Look, I don’t even know if there’s room.
 You might try La Qui-“

 “Please!”
-Brown eyes growing wilder, the man dug into his jeans pocket, pulled out a battered billfold, and shoved a couple twenties through the grille.
+Brown eyes growing wilder, the man dug into his jeans pocket, pulled out a battered billfold, and shoved a couple twenties through the grill.
 “I just need a safe place to park!”
 He pointed at his idling van.
 “My wife’s going to give birth!”

 Dale blinked.
 Then turned his stare to the van, eyes widening as Les Miserablés fell from his fingers to the table.